Affabel Partridge

-Affabel Partridge was a London goldsmith who served Elizabeth I.
+Affabel Partridge was a London goldsmith who served Elizabeth I. He is thought to have marked his work with a hallmark of a bird.

 Career

 Partridge was an apprentice of Richard Crompton.
 He worked at the sign of the Black Bull in Cheapside.
+On 25 July 1554 (her wedding day), Mary I of England ordered some of the jewels in the Tower of London to be delivered to her goldsmith "Affabel Partriche".

-With Richard Brandon, he became a goldsmith to Elizabeth I on her accession.
+With Robert Brandon, he became a goldsmith to Elizabeth I on her accession.
+They were joined by Hugh Keall in 1577.

 Brandon and Partridge supplied hundreds of pieces of plate which Elizabeth distributed as New Year's Day gifts, and as gifts on other occasions.
 They also repaired tableware.
 In September 1560 Partridge and Brandon received 4000 ounces of silver plate scrapped from the Jewel House as unfit to serve at the queen's table, to be melted down and made into new objects.

 Partridge established himself on Cheapside at the "Sign of the Black Bull".
 On 25 July 1560, Partridge was employed to repair and reset old jewels from the Tower of London into a "better fashion" for Queen Elizabeth to wear from time to time, meet and suitable for her occasional use.
 The pieces for refashioning were "fifty tablets of sundry fashion tied upon a string whereof diverse have pomanders within them", and broken nether and upper habiliments (the jewelled bands which were worn at the forehead of a French hood), with aglets and their laces and pins.
 Partridge was to pay attention to the enamelling.
 The aged Marquess of Winchester was ordered to deliver the jewels to the goldsmith.

 Partridge and Brandon were permitted to collect base money for refining at the royal mint in October 1560.

 Partridge sued Edward Baeshe of West Coker for the value of a garter set with rubies and pearls in 1565.
 Baeshe had paid for a gold flower set with diamonds and pearls.

 "Aphabelle Partridge" subscribed to a general lottery in 1568, and wrote this verse: